beawetton/cit-p2/README.md

-# cit-p2</br>
+# cit-p2

-Learning Objectives</br>
+Learning Objectives

-After completing this project, you will:</br>
+After completing this project, you will:

-Gain experience using git via your CLI and Visual Studio Code (VSCode) Source Control</br>
+Gain experience using git via your CLI and Visual Studio Code (VSCode) Source Control

-Gain experience writing and executing non-web server Node.js JavaScript code</br>
+Gain experience writing and executing non-web server Node.js JavaScript code

-Practice refactoring JavaScript code</br>
+Practice refactoring JavaScript code

-Overview</br>
+Overview

-Project elements:</br>
+Project elements:

 Use the command line interface (CLI) of your operating system to create and work with a git repository (repo)</br>
 Refactor the JavaScript program from the previous project to practice using git and practice refactoring</br>